-You decided to start your own boat hitchhiking adventure?
-Congratulations!
-It will be the best decision you ever made.
-As it will not be an easy ride, I recommend to read first how to get started in boat hitchhiking.
+As it will not be an easy ride, I recommend reading first how to get started in boat hitchhiking.

-In the autumn and winter months boats usually depart from Canary Islands and/or Cape Verde to the Caribbean.
+In the autumn and winter months, boats usually depart from the Canary Islands and/or Cape Verde to the Caribbean.
 In spring and summer, most boats come back from the Caribbean via the Azores to the Mediterranean.
 Unless they are intending to do the ultimate crossing: the Pacific Ocean.

 It is one of the world’s most popular sailing races.

 Since participation fees for the ARC have increased a lot, some captains may charge you a considerable amount of money.
-We didn't go to the marina of Las Palmas de Gran Canaria on purpose since we knew that the city would be overcrowded with hitchhikers trying to get on a boat.
-We decided to rather try our luck in Tenerife.
+I did not go to the marina of Las Palmas de Gran Canaria on purpose since I knew that the city would be overcrowded with hitchhikers trying to get on a boat.
+I decided to rather try my luck in Tenerife.

 The holy grail for boat hitchhikers!

 There are so many boat types out there!
 There are skiffs, cabin cruisers, steamboats, etc. In order to increase your chances to find a boat that will give you a lift, you should be well versed in boat types.